1225735136/ORDMP/README.md

 ```
 </pre>
 ## **Train On Cityscapes**
-You can train the model on cityscapes.
-But the result is bad.
-We think the better choice is finetune the model which pretrained on the kitti dataset.
+You can train the model on cityscapes or finetune the model which pretrained on the kitti dataset.
+In our paper, we use the first method which train the model only on the cityscapes and test on the cityscapes dataset.
 <pre>
 ```
 python train.py --data_path /home/jsw/datasets/cityscapes/cs_raw_sequence_preprocessed --log_dir logs --png --freeze_teacher_epoch 5 --model_name models_many2_new10 --pytorch_random_seed 1 --batch_size 12 --mode many2 --split cityscapes_preprocessed --dataset cityscapes_preprocessed --eval_split cityscapes --height 192 --width 512